 |We admire a man who takes his drink time seriously.
 That's why smart, sophisticated whiskey glasses are so important.
 The traditional old fashioned glass brings that classic look to the table, while offering the perfect feel in your hand as you sip.
 These larger rocks glasses, they should be handled with care, and should reflect your personal style, create a vibe that's exclusive to you.
 Your glassware should be appreciated almost as much as fine whiskey.
 Almost.

 Tumblers Through the Ages

 The Old fashioned glass, also known as a rocks glass or simply whiskey glass, is smaller than a traditional cocktail or Collins glass.
-Although it is used to serve far more than whisky, it was created for the purpose of serving an Old Fashioned cocktail, for which it is named.
-These glasses are known for having a wide rim and and sturdy base, creating a feeling of weight in the drinkers hand, and a firm surface for mottling ingredients against the bottom.
+Although it is used to serve far more than whiskey, it was created for the purpose of serving an Old Fashioned cocktail, for which it is named.
+These glasses are known for having a wide rim and sturdy base, creating a feeling of weight in the drinker's hand, and a firm surface for mottling ingredients against the bottom.
 Since many whiskey based drinks contain mostly high-proof spirits and few mixers, the shorter stature alleviates the pressure from the bartender to fill the entire glass, which can lead to dilution, or simply over pouring the alcohol.

 Rocks Glass vs Old Fashioned Glass

 Typically these names are used interchangeably with the term whiskey glass; however, there is one important distinction you should be aware of.
 Rocks glasses tend to be a bit shorter and hold less liquid, while double old fashioned glasses tend to be taller and hold closer to 12-14ozs.
 The reason for this is clear once you understand their traditional purposes.
 Rocks glasses were designed to serve whiskey and scotch "on the rocks" while the old fashioned glass was designed to serve whiskey with a mixer added or mixed drinks.